Walkable History of

 The Yerba Buena Island School

 Inspired by the unique history of The Yerba Buena Island School that catered for children of naval personnel in the 1940s, the piece seeks to examine the idea of exploration and play through the design of an interactive pathway.
-Shining a light on the core aesthetic of participatory and discovery for young children, the pathway serves to bridge the socio-historical context of the school through creating a tactile and visual experience that expresses nostalgia.
+Shining a light on the core aesthetic of participatory and discovery for young children, the pathway serves to bridge the socio-historical context of the school by creating a tactile and visual experience that expresses nostalgia

 Tracing the dynamics of ‘collective memory’ to remember the past

 By strategically placing persons of both old and young glancing into the direction of the naval station, the collages portray an intellectual view that generates feelings of remembrance tied to the historical context of the site.

 Textures and pictorial representation from the archives of the school are also used to highlight a walk down the memory lane with a suggestion of reality.
 Ultimately, the two-part axonometric collage serves to kindle curiosity through a sculptural space in which time and movement are suspended, and thus unraveling elements “that are known to the mind and not to the eye."

 How can the existing memorial act as a space of literal memory?

 Inspired by Frank Oppenheimer’s core aesthetic of participatory